The Best BBC Shows on Netflix That Even Americans Will Enjoy

-Jonathan Strange & Mr. Norrell takes place in an alternate 1800s England where magic has been dead for hundreds of years and only two magicians — the titular characters — are able to tap into that power.
-It’s an entertaining miniseries that builds to a satisfying conclusion, and makes you wonder why we don’t have more miniseries.
+Jonathan Strange & Mr. Norrell takes place in an alternate 1800s England where magic has been dead for hundreds of years and only two magicians—the titular characters—are able to tap into that power.
+It’s an entertaining miniseries that builds to a satisfying conclusion, and makes you wonder why miniseries aren’t more popular.

 If nothing else, Jonathan Strange & Mr. Norrell is a fun journey to a not-so-long-ago England propped up by strong performances.
 Definitely worth a watch as it’s one of the best BBC miniseries on Netflix.

 8. The Fall (2013)

 Gillian Anderson delivers one of her best performances as Stella Gibson opposite Jamie Dornan’s murderous Paul Spector.
-This is a must-watch if you prefer your television shows to be more than just mindless entertainment.
+This is a must-watch if you prefer your criminal justice television shows to be more than just mindless entertainment.